yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

     - Rtn Unrealised Gains: When selected, then the calculated unrealised gains (asof the balance / asof date) for the selected Security accounts will be returned.
 This is calculated as value less cost basis.
     >> NOTE: These options DO NOT affect non-Security accounts included in this row.
+             There can never be future dated cost basis / gains (the latest asof date can only ever be today)

+        - WARNING: You can create 'illogical' calculations by enabling this option and selecting both Security and non-Security accounts in the same row!

+        - WARNING: Using 'Use Cost Basis' switches the widget to build and maintain a 'parallel table' of balances.
+                   Calculated by sweeping through all transactions and calculating balances THIS CAN POTENTIALLY BE CPU CONSUMING.
+Do not use the widget for heavy reporting purposes!
+                   Any row that uses 'Use Cost Basis' will trigger this parallel balances sweep

 - Average by options:
     - Changes the final calculated balance into an average.
 Specify the number to divide by (DEFAULT 1.0)